pliniopereira/ccd1/MANUAL.md

 > Project Name: Define o nome do projeto.

-> Site ID: Local do observatório, defini o nome do diretório e da imagem.
+> Site ID: Iniciais do local do observatório, defini o prefixo nome do diretório e do nome da imagem.

-> Imager ID:
+> Imager ID: Identificador do Equipamento

 > Latitude(°): Define a latitude do observatório.